 - Provide free field trips to 90,000 students annually

-- Keep our gates open to 2 million annual guests
+- Keep our gates open to nearly 2 million annual guests

 - Support nearly 50 wildlife-saving projects

-- Deliver care and feeding to 800 animal species
+- Deliver care and feeding to more than 500 animal species

 John Werler, Zoo Director from 1963 to 1992, oversaw several key projects, like the opening of the Brown Education Center in 1988.
-Under his leadership, animal care and habitat standards improved dramatically and his wife, Ingrid Werler, played an active role in caring for all variety of animals.
+Under his leadership, animal care and habitat standards improved dramatically, and his wife, Ingrid Werler, played an active role in caring for all variety of animals.
 She and John were beloved throughout our Zoo.
-The close-knit family they developed now extends to our staff and the more than two million guests who visit our Zoo each year!
+The close-knit family they developed now extends to our staff and the nearly two million guests who visit our Zoo each year!

 For questions, please contact the Houston Zoo’s Development Office at 713-533-6819 or email@example.com.